Black Women Bosses

 Black Women Bosses is a cohort-based, multi-week entrepreneurship and leadership program for Black female (current KSU) students to help successfully launch businesses, apply entrepreneurial thinking to career goals, and build a leadership mentality.

 The curriculum is based on a workshop-style, antiracist, whole-person approach and will engage successful business and community mentors to share insights and support students in developing a launch plan for their business as well as resources for success.
-Participants are expected to engage with materials (readings, videos, etc), one another, with mentor(s), and attend a minimum number of classes and workshops to receive full benefits.
+Participants are expected to engage with materials (readings, videos, etc), one another, with mentor(s)/speakers, and attend a minimum number of classes and workshops to receive full benefits.

-Participants who complete the full program will be prepared for launching their business and eligible for a launch grant, mentor-matching, as well as other support.
+Participants who complete the full program will be prepared for launching their business and eligible for a launch grant, as well as other support.

 Goals of the Program